HyperCodec/zisp/README.md

 - `extend list1 list2` - Adds the contents of list2 to list1
 - `pop list1 | pop list1 index` - Removes the value from the list at the optionally specified index and returns it.
 If the index is not specified, it defaults to the last element in the list.
 - `createTable` - Returns a new table.
+- `put table key val` - Puts a value in the table at a specified key.